almeath/openglide/README.md

 **To compile on macOS 10.14.6 (Mojave):**

-1. Download the source code, unzip and then cd into the source code folder using Terminal.
+1. Download the source code, unzip to your desktop and then cd into the source code folder using Terminal.
-2. Run the command: ./bootstrap
+2. Run the command:

+./bootstrap

-3. Run the command: ./configure
+3. Run the command:

+./configure

-4. Run the command: make install
+4. Run the command:

+make install

 __If there is an error generated about a missing "features.h" file, you can download the following blank file and place it in your /usr/local/include/ folder.
-This file is not needed directly by OpenGlide but sometimes the macOS command line tools cannot locate it.__
+This file is not needed directly by OpenGlide but sometimes the macOS command line tools require it but cannot locate it.__

 https://www.dropbox.com/s/ksdw6k4vx6i4ljx/features.h.zip?dl=0